 Some doctors are less concerned about filling in the blanks.
 If cannabis works, they say, why not prescribe it?

-“Because the negative effects of marijuana are no worse than those of tobacco or alcohol, I see no reason why patients, especially those for whom Western medicine has failed, shouldn’t be allowed to try it and see if it helps their ailment,” says neuro-ophthalmologist Bradley Katz of Salt Lake City.
+“Because the negative effects of marijuana are no worse than those of tobacco or alcohol, I see no reason why patients, especially those for whom Western medicine has failed, shouldn’t be allowed to try it and see if it helps their ailment,” says Dr. Bradley Katz, a neuro-ophthalmologist and co-founder of Axon Optics, a company that makes eyewear for people with light sensitivity.
 “But I feel bad that I can’t be more helpful in terms of what maladies it’s useful for, where to buy it or how much to use.”

 Doctors and dispensaries